byggkpi-ai/Power-BI-Bygge-og-eiendomsbok/README.md

     * Sal av petroleumsprodukt og flytande biodrivstoff [09654: Priser på drivstoff (kr per liter)](https://www.ssb.no/statbank/table/09654) ([SSB](https://www.ssb.no))

-It also includes 9 charts  in the group 'Indekser', 5 charts in the group 'Byggemasser', 12 charts in the group 'Byggareal', 11 charts in the group 'Bolig pris og utleie' and 7 charts in the group 'Saksbehandling'.
+It also includes 10 charts  in the group 'Byggeindekser', 8 charts in the group 'Bolig og utleie', 5 charts in the group 'Byggemasser' and 6 charts in the group 'Saksbehandling'.

 > [!IMPORTANT]
-> To have access to the app, it might be needed a Power BI Pro license, and to get permission, please send an email to [info@byggkpi.no](mailto:info@byggkpi.no?subject=[Power%20BI]%20Access%20Bygge-%20og%20eiendom%20app).
+> To have access to the app, it might be needed a Power BI Pro license.
+> You have any doubt please send an email to [info@byggkpi.no](mailto:info@byggkpi.no?subject=[Power%20BI]%20Access%20Bygge-%20og%20eiendom%20app).

 > [!NOTE]
-> The updating of the datasets is being made frequently already.
+> The updating of the datasets is not implemented yet.